Vaarij/expert-octo-lamp-midterm-project/README.md

 # Flask API ISS Dataset Tracking Interpreter

 ## Introduction
-This folder is an extension to add a web component to the iss_tracker.py, allowing users to access formatted data from anywhere once the API is running.
+This folder is an extension to add a redis data base allowing for the information to persist.
+This should allow users to access data before 15 days and perform data collection on the data.

 This folder should contain two python files, iss_tracker.py: the file to read and interpret information about the ISS dataset, and test_iss_tracker.py: a file to test the functions in iss_tracker.py.
 In addition to this, the folder should contain a docker file which builds a container to build a container that contains the required libraries

 ## Downloading the data: